julianvollmer/node-websockets/README.md

 # node-websockets

-a simple, fundamental implementation of the websocket protocol (RFC 6455) which is built stream based in order to take advantage of nodejs async event loop.
+a simple implementation of the websocket protocol (RFC 6455) which is totally built stream based in order to take advantage of nodejs async behavior

-*NOTE*: There will be a lot of changes going on the next few days for example I will code a `WebSocketRequest` and `WebSocketResponse` object to simplify writing frame streams.
-Also you can very easily pipe incoming data around.
+*Note:* The streaming api is not fully operable at the moment I hope I fix this till the 7. of april.

 ## Snippet

 ```
-var util = require('util');
-var http = require('http');
-var websockets = require('websockets');

-// create http server
-var server = http.createServer();

-// create websocket server
-var wsserver = new websockets.Server();

-// send hello when someone connects
+// greet the connected client and broadcast that
+// we have a new client connected
 wsserver.on('open', function(wssocket) {
-    wssocket.writeHead({ fin: true, opcode: 0x01 }));
-    wssocket.write(new Buffer('Hello new Client ' + wssocket.id));
+    wssocket.send('Hello new Client ' + wssocket.id);
-    wsserver.broadcast({ fin: true, opcode: 0x01 }, 'New Client has connected!');
+    wsserver.broadcast('New Client ' + wssocket.id + ' has connected!');
 });

-// log the received message
+// broadcast that a client has left
+wsserver.on('close', function(wssocket) {
+    wsserver.broadcast('Client ' + wssocket.id + ' has left us.');
+});

+// broadcast around messages which are incoming
 wsserver.on('message', function(message, wssocket) {
-    wsserver.broadcast(
-        { fin: true, opcode: 0x01 },
-        util.format('Client #%d says: %s', wssocket.index, message)
-    );
+    wsserver.broadcast(wssocket.id ' says: ' + message);
 });

+// share streamed images around all clients
+wsserver.on('stream:start', function(wssocket) {
+    wssocket.pipe(wsserver);
+});

+// remove stream listeners
+wsserver.on('stream:stop', function(wssocket) {
+    wssocket.unpipe(wsserver);
+});

 // bind to http server
 wsserver.listen(server);

-// bind http server to port 3000
-server.listen(3000);
 ```

 ## Documentation